-The law on data protection in the UK changed on the 25 May.
-This new act, the Data Protection Act 2018, applies the Europe-wide General Data Protection Regulation (GDPR) to the UK.
+The law on data protection in the UK changed on the 25 May 2018.
+The Data Protection Act 2018 applies the Europe-wide General Data Protection Regulation (GDPR) to the UK.
 This will not be changed by Brexit.

-The new rules are designed to take account of the massive changes in data use since the Data Protection Act 1998.
+The rules were designed to take account of the massive changes in data use since the Data Protection Act 1998.

-The new rules change the rights that you have in respect of your data.
+The rules protect the rights that you have in respect of your data.
 For further information on this, please see the ICO website https://ico.org.uk.
 The rights are:

 - The right to be informed